sf-wdi-24/modules/week-01-controlling-the-dom/day-01/module-02/readme.md

-# What is the Internet?
+# What is the Internet, Terminal, Git/GitHub

 ## Client vs Server